 - Low Cost Training

 What else does the SBDC offer you?
-Our counselors are there to provide continuing assistance to the challenges you face once you are up and going.
+Being the only nationally accredited small business assistance provider in New Mexico, our counselors are there to provide continuing support for the challenges you face once you are up and going.
 Should I expand into new markets?
 How can I find overseas markets and/or suppliers?
 What about contracting with the government?
 What about cash flow and credit issues?
 How can I find new and qualified employees?
 Does my business need a new look?
 How can I increase sales?
 Whatever your issue, SBDC counselors can offer guidance without charge.

 Are you ready to take your business to a new level?